ruricolist/overlord/README.md

 2. Disable itself.

-If you use `uiop:dump-image` to save the image, you don’t need to do anything; Overlord will finalize the state of the image, and disable itself, automatically.
+If you use `uiop:dump-image` to save the image, you don’t need to do anything else; Overlord will finalize the state of the image, and disable itself, automatically.

 If you are using implementation-specific means to save an image, however, you will need to arrange to call `overlord:freeze` before the